ycrc/ycrc.github.io/docs/clusters/index.md

 The YCRC maintains and supports a number of high performance computing systems for the Yale research community.
 Our high performance computing systems are named after [notable members of the Yale community](https://research.computing.yale.edu/about/hpc-resources).

-For proposals, we provide [a description our facilities, equipment, and other resources for HPC and research computing](https://docs.google.com/document/d/1TRoXlMd8muiFP8NUp6g00tl0QAV5P8KScnC0vBv6oBA).
+For proposals, we provide [a description of our facilities, equipment, and other resources for HPC and research computing](https://docs.google.com/document/d/1TRoXlMd8muiFP8NUp6g00tl0QAV5P8KScnC0vBv6oBA).

 ## Compute